coderefinery/coderefinery.org/content/join/staff.md

 ## Advertise our events to your audience

-Letting your local audience know about our events is a simple way to provide a high-impact training opportunity to your community with little work on your side.
+Letting your local audience know about our events is a simple way to provide a high-impact training opportunity to your community (no effort needed on your part).
 Many of our workshops are online and live-streamed, so anyone can attend.